nuxt/website-v2/content/en/guides/features/configuration.md

 <base-alert type="info">

-If the port is assigned the string value of `'0'` (not 0, which is falsy) a random port number will be assigned to your Nuxt.js application.
+If the port is assigned the string value of `'0'` (not `0`, which is falsy) a random port number will be assigned to your Nuxt.js application.

 </base-alert>

-Although you can modify this in the nuxt.config.js file it is not advised to as it might cause you issues when hosting your site.
-It is much better to modify the host and port direct in the dev command.
+Although you can modify this in the `nuxt.config.js` file it is not advised to as it might cause you issues when hosting your site.
+It is much better to modify the host and port direct in the `dev` command.

 ```bash
 HOST=0 PORT=8000 npm run dev
 ```

-or create a script in your package.json
+or create a script in your `package.json`

 ```json
 "scripts": {